minto4644/Neunet/README.md

 <img src="imgs/training_complete.png" alt="alt text" width="400" height="250">

 ### Contribution guidelines ###
-**It may contain bugs.
-Create an issue and helps in development of project.
+**Create an issue for bugs and helps in development of project.
 I would love to fix them.**